Calabi-Yau manifolds realizing symplectically rigid monodromy tuples: The twist construction

 \subsection{Elliptic fibrations}

-In this article, we define an elliptic fibration $\pi: X \to S$ to be a proper surjective morphism with connected fibers between normal complex varieties $X$ and $S$ whose general fibers are nonsingular elliptic curves.
-If $\pi$ is smooth over an open subset $S^0$ whose complement is a divisor with only normal crossings, then the local system $H_0^i:=R^i\pi_*\mathbb{Z}_{X}\mid_{S^0}$ forms a variation of Hodge structure over $S^0$.
-There is a canonical bundle formula for the elliptic fibration: in fact, $\mathcal{L}:=R^1\pi_*\mathcal{O}_X$ is an invertible sheaf, and a formula for the dualizing sheaf is given by

-where $D$ is a certain effective divisor on $X$ that only depends on divisors of $S$ over which $\pi$ has multiple fibers and divisors of $X$ that give $(-1)$-curves in the fibers of $\pi$.
-The existence of a section for the elliptic fibration $\pi: X \to S$ always prevents the presence of multiple fibers.
-And the presence of $(-1)$-curves in the fibers can be avoided by imposing a minimality criterion.
-In the case of an elliptic surface, we say that the fibration is relatively minimal if there are no $(-1)$-curves in the fibers of $\pi$.
-In the case of an elliptic threefold, we say that the fibration is relatively minimal if no contraction of a surface in $X$ is compatible with the fibration.
-Moreover, it is known \cite{MR1109635} that for any elliptic fibration on a Calabi-Yau threefold, the base surface can have at worst log-terminal orbifold singularities.
-In this article we will take the base surface $S$ always to be a blow-up of $\mathbb{P}^2$ or a Hirzbruch surface $\mathbb{F}_k$.
+In this section we will recall facts about the geometry of elliptically fibered varieties; we refer to the papers \cites{1307.7997,MR977771,MR1242006} for details.
+We also adopt the definition of terminal, canonical, and log-terminal singularity of a projective variety from aforementioned articles.
+We define an elliptic fibration $\pi: X \to S$ to be a proper surjective morphism with connected fibers between normal complex varieties $X$ and $S$ whose general fibers are nonsingular elliptic curves.
+We assume that $\pi$ is smooth over an open subset $S^0$ whose complement is a divisor with only normal crossings.
+Then, the local system $H_0^i:=R^i\pi_*\mathbb{Z}_{X}\mid_{S^0}$ forms a variation of Hodge structure over $S^0$.
+There is a canonical bundle formula for the elliptic fibration: with the fundamental line bundle denoted by $\mathcal{L}:=\left(R^1\pi_*\mathcal{O}_X\right)^{-1}$, the canonical bundles $\pmb{\omega}_X:=\wedge^{\mathrm{top}}T^*X$ and $\pmb{\omega}_S:=\wedge^{\mathrm{top}}T^*S$ are related by \beq \pmb{\omega}_X \cong \pi^*\Big( \pmb{\omega}_S \otimes \mathcal{L}\Big) \otimes \mathcal{O}_X(D)\,, \eeq where $D$ is a certain effective divisor on $X$ that only depends on divisors of $S$ over which $\pi$ has multiple fibers and divisors of $X$ that give $(-1)$-curves in the fibers of $\pi$.
+The existence of a section for the elliptic fibration $\pi: X \to S$ prevents the presence of multiple fibers.
+And the presence of $(-1)$-curves in the fibers is avoided by imposing a minimality criterion.
+In the case of an elliptic surface, we assume that the fibration is relatively minimal, i.e., that there are no $(-1)$-curves in the fibers of $\pi$.
+In the case of an elliptic threefold, we assume that no contraction of a surface in $X$ is compatible with the fibration. $X$ is a Calabi-Yau manifold if $h^i(X, \mathcal{O}_X) =0$ for $0 < i < \dim{X}$ and $\pmb{\omega}_X \cong \mathcal{O}_X$.
+It is known \cite{MR1109635} that for any elliptic fibration on a Calabi-Yau threefold, the base surface can have at worst log-terminal orbifold singularities.
+In this article we will take the base surface $S$ always to be a blow-up of $\mathbb{P}^2$ or a Hirzebruch surface $\mathbb{F}_k$.
+It is a well-known that for any elliptic fibration $\pi: X \to S$ with section $\sigma:S \to X$, there always exists a Weierstrass model $W$ over $S$, i.e., there is a complex variety $W$ and a proper flat surjective morphism $p: W \to S$ with canonical section whose fibers are irreducible cubic curves in $\mathbb{P}^2$ together with a birational map from $X$ to $W$ that maps $\sigma$ to the canonical section of the Weierstrass model.
+The map from $X$ to $W$ blows down all components of fibers which do not intersect $\sigma(S)$.
+It is also known that for a relatively minimal elliptic fibration with section, the morphism on the Weierstrass model is in fact a resolution of the singularities of $W$.